 - The number of maternities is defined as the number of women who give birth to one or more live or stillborn babies of at least 24 weeks’ gestation, where the baby is delivered by either a midwife or a doctor and the place of delivery is either at home or in an NHS hospital or birthing centre (including GP units).

-The six- to eight-week breastfeeding data is now published by NHS Digital through the Children and Young People's Health Services (CYPHS) Dataset.
+The six- to eight-week breastfeeding data is now published by Public Health England.
 Definitions for this indicator are as follows:

 - Totally breastfed is defined as infants who are exclusively receiving breast milk (this may be expressed breast milk) at six to eight weeks of age – that is, they are not receiving formula milk, any other liquids or food.